-If an employer makes statements such as “you keep up this great work and you will never have to worry about anything” or "performance issues are the only reason we generally terminate an employee and that is usually only after we have offered them training opportunities” during the hiring process or during your employment, you may be able to argue that you are no longer an at-will employee and your employer may be prohibited from terminating your employment.
-On the contrary, if your employer either during the hiring process or in the scope of your employment states that you will be classified as an at-will employee, your employer may most certainly rely on this fact as justification that you had been provided adequate notice that the employer will have the right to terminate your employment.
+If an employer makes statements such as “you keep up this great work and you will never have to worry about anything” or "performance issues are the only reason we generally terminate an employee, and that is usually only after we have offered them training opportunities” during the hiring process or during your employment, you may be able to argue that you are no longer an at-will employee and your employer may be prohibited from terminating your employment.
+On the contrary, if your employer, either during the hiring process or in the scope of your employment, states that you will be classified as an at-will employee, your employer may most certainly rely on this fact as justification that you had been provided adequate notice that the employer will have the right to terminate your employment.

 At-Will Employee Rights

 It is important to highlight that even though you may have been classified as an at-will employee, your employer can only terminate your employment for legal reasons under the law.
-For example, your employer is subject to various laws that prohibit them from discrimination in the workplace and thus you, as an employee, cannot be terminated as a result of such physical characteristics, like skin color, ethnicity, gender or religious beliefs.
+For example, your employer is subject to various laws that prohibit them from discrimination in the workplace and thus you, as an employee, cannot be terminated as a result of such physical characteristics, like ethnicity, gender, or religious beliefs.

 At-Will Employment Agreements

-Many employers, in an attempt to provide a protection for their ability to terminate employees on an at-will basis, will require prospective employees and newly hired employees to complete an acknowledgement form indicating their understanding that they are employee at-will with the employer.
-These types of statements may be placed in a wide variety of employment documentation (such as written offer of employment) that the employer expects that the employee will sign for recordkeeping purposes.
+Many employers, in an attempt to provide a protection for their ability to terminate employees on an at-will basis, will require prospective employees and newly hired employees to complete an acknowledgement form indicating their understanding that they are an at-will employee with the employer.
+These types of statements may be placed in a wide variety of employment documentation (such as written offer of employment) that the employer expects the employee will sign for recordkeeping purposes.

 When You Should Sign an At-Will Agreement

 In theory, employees are not required to sign an at-will agreement to commence employment with an employer.
 However, most federal and state courts have concluded that employers have the ability to terminate (or decide not to extend an offer) if an employee refuses to sign such documentation.
-As a result, most employees feel as though they are left with little to no choice, but to acknowledge that they are classified by the employer as an at-will employee.
-That said, even though you options may be limited in terms of the classification, this still doesn't mean your employer will utilized your at-will status as a basis to terminate you without having good reasoning.
+As a result, most employees feel as though they are left with little to no choice but to acknowledge that they are classified by the employer as an at-will employee.
+That said, even though your options may be limited in terms of the classification, this still doesn't mean your employer will utilize your at-will status as a basis to terminate you without having good reasoning.